tj5miniop/ublue-rolling-images/README.md

 - These images are tweaked (mostly) to my liking. in this repo, tweaks are kept minimal and simple to ensure nothing game-breaking will occur.

-- TJ5-OS's repo has been removed as all I really did was use a script on there to install flatpaks.
-Image building is much quicker on here so I may as well use this repo instead.

 # Credits

 - Universal Blue (https://universal-blue.org/) - for creating such an amazing project.